Avilla History

 Two of the Town’s oldest landmarks are the St. James Hotel and Restaurant, established in 1878, and the Provena Sacred Heart Home, which first opened in 1896 and moved to its current location in 1976.

 The Town also has deep religious roots.
 St Mary’s Catholic Church was dedicated in 1878 and is one of the oldest parishes in Noble County.
 The oldest Lutheran parish in the County, Immanuel Lutheran Church (est. 1844), is also in Avilla.
-Other churches in the Avilla town limits are Calvary United Methodist Church, which was founded in 1969, and the newly formed Avilla Dinner Church (formerly Hope Restoration).
+Another church in the Avilla town limits is Avilla Calvary United Methodist Church, which was founded in 1969.

 Avilla has since blossomed into a community of over 2,400 residents.
 It is filled with numerous organizations such as the American Legion, Lions Club, Boy Scouts, Cub Scouts, Girl Scouts, Knights of Columbus, Masons, PTO, and other private associations.
 Its day-to-day activities and special events are due to the hard work of the Town Council, Town employees, Chamber of Commerce, multiple town boards, and other volunteer-based committees and organizations.